nashville-software-school/client-side-mastery/book-2-giffygram/chapters/47-GG-PostList-Post.md

 In the next couple chapters, you will see more comprehensive code for displaying the properties of a Post as HTML, but you are encouraged to give it a shot first.

 Open `src/scripts/feed/Post.js` and add more HTML structure, and interpolate the `description`, `timestamp`, and/or the `userId` property in it.

+## Practice Journal
+Try putting these steps together to display your journal entries in a list.
+You may need to refactor your code to follow the pattern.